siinax/log_library/README.md

 # log_library
 gradle
 ====
-Add it in your root build.gradle at the end of repositories:
+Setup 1.Add it in your root build.gradle at the end of repositories:
 ```
 allprojects {
     repositories {